-In addition, the UTAUT model has been used to explore the citizens' behavioral intention to adopt e-government services and the factors affecting e-government adoption in Qatar.
-The findings indicate that there is a significant positive relationship between performance expectancy, effort expectancy, social influence and behavioral intention to use e-government services for the citizens of Qatar [34][35].
+To explore the citizens' behavioral intention to adopt egovernment services and the factors affecting e-government adoption in Qatar, a UTAUT model has been used.
+The findings indicate that there is a significant positive relationship between performance expectancy, effort expectancy, social influence and behavioral intention to use e-government services for the citizens of Qatar [42][43].

 A model that is essentially a blend of TAM, TAM2 and DOI has been used in Greece, along with trust and perceived risk as factors, for describing teachers' behavioral intentions to adopt e-government services.
 The research findings revealed that cognitive and intrinsic factors have significant effects on the intention to use e-government websites.
-Out of both attitudinal (trust and perceived risk) and operational variables (compatibility, advantage and job relevance), it is the second set that had a significant effect on the users' intention [36].
+Out of both attitudinal (trust and perceived risk) and operational variables (compatibility, advantage and job relevance), it is the second set that had a significant effect on the users' intention [44].

 A more recent study aims at investigating citizen behavior and the role of Citizen Service Centers in egovernment adoption in Greece.
 Since trust and culture cannot be considered with TAM, an extended UTAUT model was deemed more suitable.
 The findings revealed that performance expectancy, effort expectancy, trust of intermediary, trust of the government, trust of the internet and finally, social influence are key drivers, influencing directly or indirectly the users' intention.
-In addition, all the demographic variables that were included in the study (age, gender, educational level and internet experience) were found to be related to the adoption of e-government in Greece [37].
+In addition, all the demographic variables that were included in the study (age, gender, educational level and internet experience) were found to be related to the adoption of e-government in Greece [45].

-To examine the perspective of trust towards e-government initiatives in a study in Sri Lanka, trustworthiness was included as an additional construct to TAM.
-The results showed that the model is well suited to investigate the adoption and use of e-government services from the perspective of trustworthiness [38].
+To examine the perspective of trust towards egovernment initiatives in a study in Sri Lanka, trustworthiness was included as an additional construct to TAM.
+The results showed that the model is well suited to investigate the adoption and use of e-government services from the perspective of trustworthiness [46].